k-cybulski/survivingdke/index.md

 * Gym & Sports all year == 180€ @ UM Sport <br/>
 	_Do some form of sport (e.g.: bouldering) as even the tiniest bit of exercise will give you energy._

+* Get a bike as soon as possible, you can get an used "omafiets" for around 50 €; also be aware of an old saying "In Maastricht you don't buy a bike, you rent it temporarily." so don't get anything to fancy or it _will_ be stolen.
+Only get a [Swapfiets](https://swapfiets.nl/en-NL) if you need to bridge a short period as it is very expensive.

+* Get an [OV-chipkaart](https://www.ov-chipkaart.nl/home-1.htm) to use public transport.
+If you have friends or family coming to visit you, you can get them an "NS fiets" from the station if you sign up for a free subscription.

 ## Uni

 ### Projects